Co-Evolving Latent Action World Models: Related Work

 \section{Related Work}

-\textbf{Latent Action Learning}\, Latent actions have recently emerged as a promising approach for behavior pre-training on action-free data.
+\textbf{Latent Action Learning}\, Latent actions have recently emerged as a promising approach for behavior pretraining on action-free data.
 Early methods such as FICC~\citep{ye2023become} and LAPO~\citep{schmidt2023learning} adopt the IDM–FDM framework, where latent actions are discovered through a next-frame reconstruction objective.
 Genie~\citep{bruce2024genie} scales this framework to large transformer-based architectures, focusing on latent-action-driven world model prediction in addition to policy learning.
-A few works~\citep{ye2025latent,nvidia2025gr00t,bu2025univla,chen2025villa0x0} have also explored the utility of latent action learning in embodied agents, particularly in the vision–language–action setting.
-Our work differs from prior approaches in that we leverage a pre-trained video generation model to co-evolve latent action learning and world modeling, a direction that has not been explored before.
+A few works~\citep{ye2025latent,nvidia2025gr00t,bu2025univla,chen2025villa0x0} explored the utility of latent actions in embodied agents and vision–language–action setting.
+UniSkill~\citep{kim2025uniskill} utilizes a pretrained image-editing diffusion model as the FDM to learn latent actions, but still treats the generative model as an auxiliary tool for skill discovery and discards it after training.
+Recent efforts explored specific structural priors to improve latent action representations: AC-LAM~\citep{ConcurrentWork_AC-LAM} enforces additive compositionality; and MVP-LAM~\citep{ConcurrentWork_MVP-LAM} utilizes cross-viewpoint consistency.
+Our work differs from prior approaches in that we leverage a pretrained video generation model to co-evolve latent action learning and world modeling, a direction that has not been explored before.